bertsky/workflow-configuration/README.md

 $(OUTPUT): TOOL = ocrd-cor-asv-ann-evaluate

 # Because the first target in this file was $(BIN),
-# we must override the default goal to be our desired target:
+# we must override the default goal to be our desired overall target:
 .DEFAULT_GOAL = $(OUTPUT)

 # Always necessary: